-A collection of tips and hints that will makes tasks simpler and your life easier.
+This collection of tips and hints will make tasks simpler and your life easier.

 Hanging Drill Storage